permalik/archive_ui/content/page/about/index.md

 ## Personal Hobbies
 I'm always up to something.
-Might be fitness such as yoga, swimming, cycling, calisthenics, weight-lifting, or bouldering, playing guitar, learning new spoken languages, or reading.
+Might be fitness such as yoga, swimming, cycling, calisthenics, or weight-lifting, archery, playing guitar, learning new spoken languages, or reading.